 Fortunately, maternal aggression is rather short lived.
 It generally starts to fade a few days after giving birth and is generally gone once the puppies reach 2-3 weeks of age and are more independent.

-Disclaimer: if your mother dog is showing any type of aggressive displays play it safe and consult with a vet to rule out medical conditions and then consult with force-free professional to help you out.
+If your mother dog is showing any type of aggressive displays, play it safe and see a vet to rule out medical conditions.
+Consider consulting with a force-free professional to help you out.